Zulkar-Jahin/Unit_converter001/README.md

 This is my very first app that can convert input value meter to mile.
-The perpose is to get femilier with the push and commit process.
+The perpose is to get familier with the push and commit process.